As Seen in …

 Video Q & A with Dr Persky on Ulthera:

 You look in your mirror, notice early signs of aging…a hint of jowling here, some sagging of the skin there…and then you place your hands on your cheeks in front of your ears and imagine what you would look like as you gently and subtly pull back and up, just a little, but it makes all the difference in the world.
 All of a sudden you look like you did years ago.
 But you are not ready to have an invasive surgical face lift.
-What if you were told that there is now a ultrasound machine that targets the same muscle tissue that is tightened with facelift surgery, but no surgery is required?
+What if you were told that there is now an ultrasound machine that targets the same muscle tissue that is tightened with facelift surgery, but no surgery is required?
 Ulthera, an exciting new aesthetic device does just that.

-Originally FDA approved for lifting eyebrows non-surgically, Ulthera’s unique state of the art technology is now used to lift and tighten the face, neck, and other areas of the body.
-It has successfully treated the lines along the upper lip that are most difficult to treat with injectables.
+Originally FDA approved for lifting eyebrows non-surgically, Ulthera’s unique state of the art technology is now used to lift and tighten the face, neck, and other areas of the body including the décolleté and vertical chest sleep lines.
+It successfully treats the lines along the upper lip that are most difficult to treat with injectables.

 Ultherapy® is performed in the office with only ultrasound gel applied to the skin.
 An ultrasound screen image allows Dr. Persky to visualize the level of treatment before US energy is applied to the targeted tissue.
 The treatment takes from 45 to 90 minutes depending on the area(s) treated.
 Cost also depends on the areas treated.